akimd/vcsn/doc/automata.rst

 Available Automata
 ------------------

-.. class:: mutable_automaton<Alphabet, WeightSet, Kind>
+.. class:: mutable_automaton<GenSet, WeightSet, Kind>

-   An automaton on the alphabet *Alphabet* with weights in *WeightSet* and kind *Kind*, implementing all the above interface,
+   An automaton on the generator set *GenSet* with weights in *WeightSet* and kind *Kind*, implementing all the above interface,

    Defined in ``vcsn/core/mutable_automaton.hh``.

-   .. function:: mutable_automaton(const Alphabet& a, const WeightSet& ws)
+   .. function:: mutable_automaton(const GenSet& gs, const WeightSet& ws)
-                 mutable_automaton(const Alphabet& a)
+                 mutable_automaton(const GenSet& gs)

      The constructor for a mutable automaton takes an instance of a generator set *a* and an instance of the weight set *ws*.
 The